MimiLevy/SnakesAndLadders/README.md

 # Snakes & Ladders

 ## Overview
-This repo is the implementation of the known classic game of Snakes & Ladders,
+This repo is for the software implementation of the well-known classic game of Snakes & Ladders,
 This game will allow two players to play against each other in a fun computer game.

 ## The Game